-10m Wind Speed: Clear diurnal cycle for all the seasons for ME and MAE, especially during winter and summer.
-A general underestimation is shown in ME, but really small.
-MAE, around 1,5-2 m/s in summer and fall and 2-2,5 m/s in winter and spring, with a tendency to increase slightly with forecast time.
+10m Wind Speed: clear diurnal cycle for all the seasons for ME and MAE, especially during winter and summer.
+A general small underestimation is shown in ME, less than 1 m/s in absolute value.
+MAE, around 1.5-2.0 m/s in summer and fall and 2.0-2.5 m/s in winter and spring, with a tendency to slightly increase with forecast step.